-So you’re living your best life in Spain—sipping café con leche and enjoying the sun—but your income comes from outside the country.
-Whether you’re freelancing for a company abroad, renting out property overseas, or earning investment income, you need to know how to file taxes for international income.
-In this guide, we’ll explain what is foreign income tax in Spain and how to go about declaring international income without stress.
+So you're living your best life in Spain but your income comes from outside the country.
+In this guide, we'll explain what is foreign income tax in Spain and how to go about declaring international income without stress.

 👉 This includes:

-📌 Spain applies a progressive tax rate, from around 19% to 47%, depending on your total income.
+📌 Spain applies a progressive tax rate, from around 19% to 47%, depending on your total income, as published by the Spanish Tax Agency.

 If you meet any of the following, Spain likely considers you a tax resident: